adrian holovaty

 (I get asked for this from time to time, so I'm pasting it here for convenience.)

 His 2005 project chicagocrime.org, one of the original Google Maps "mashups," was developed by reverse-engineering Google's map technology.
-The site won the Grand Prize in the 2005 Batten Awards for Innovations in Journalism, but, more importantly, it played no small part in influencing Google to open its mapping infrastructure for all to use.
+The site won the Grand Prize in the 2005 Batten Awards for Innovations in Journalism, but, more importantly, it played a small part in influencing Google to open its mapping infrastructure for all to use.

 Adrian co-created Django, an open-source development framework that makes it fast and easy for programmers to build database-driven Web sites.
 It is used by tens of thousands of people around the world.
 Adrian cowrote the Django Book, published in late 2007.